-Achieving higher education means more to some than others.
-Many take the opportunity to learn all they can, involve themselves with clubs and extracurricular activities, and to meet people who have completely different worldviews and engaging them in rich discussions full of ethical koans, expressive metaphors and philosophical solutions.
+Attaining a higher education means more to some than others.
+Many take the opportunity to learn all they can, involve themselves with clubs and extracurricular activities, and to meet people who have completely different worldviews and engaging them in rich discussions full of ethical koans, expressive metaphors, and philosophical solutions.

 You Can Have Both

 I’m not saying you shouldn’t enjoy yourself in college.
 On the contrary, I had a very enriching college experience, and some of that enrichment was attained through making stupid mistakes and dancing drunkenly in clubs of ill repute.
 It’s all about finding the right balance, and a big part of finding it is deciding what your goal for college is in the first place.